-There's always Cocktail season in Chicago.
-And there are countless bars to choose from.
+There's always cocktail season in the Windy City.
+And there are countless bars in Chicago to choose from.
 If you are on a vacation or a weekend trip and don't know where to go, picking a place can quickly become pretty overwhelming with so many cocktail venues in town.

 To make your life a little easier, here are our favorite bars in Chicago.
 From classic to tropical to modern and fancy, we have a cocktail bar recommendation for everybody.
 And what they all have in common: each of these places will make you want to come back for more.

 Billy Sunday Bar at Logan Square has long become an institution in Chicago's bar scene.
 Named after the evangelist Billy Sunday, the bar is a brilliant display of the owner's sense of humor.
 Why?
 Billy Sunday was a strong supporter of prohibition and is said to have played a significant role in passing the Eighteenth Amendment in 1919 - the ban on the manufacture, sale, and transport of alcoholic beverages.

 The award-winning bar offers a mix of classic cocktails, adventurous modern creations, an impressive selection of vintage spirits, and a great passion for bitters and Italian Amari.
 The atmosphere is warm and welcoming, with a retro interior, paneled ceiling, and countless baroque picture frames.